Shaukat Aziz: Domestic reforms

-Problems began to mount with nationalist Akbar Bugti, an ally of Nawaz Sharif.
-Although, Aziz repeatedly and forcefully denied the knowledge of any military action against Bugti and, as prime minister, Aziz never released any information of any military action in Balochistan.
-However, Aziz appeared on television screens and stated that "Akbar Bugti died in a military operation during the night of August 25–26, 2008".
-Aziz was inflicted with the involvement in the killing of Akbar Khan Bugti, although he has denied any involvement in any manner.

-In Islamabad alone, Aziz's government was forced to take military action, codename Silence after chairing a meeting with the President.
+In Islamabad alone, Aziz's government was forced to take military action, codenamed Operation Sunrise (formerly Operation Silence) after chairing a meeting with the President.
 In 2009, Aziz maintained that his government had tried at every level of extreme to resolve the Lal Masjid issue through talks to save lives.
 In a television interview, Aziz maintained that "We gave them time to leave the mosque and the Imam-e-Kaaba Abdul Rahman Al-Sudais also came to Pakistan on my request in connection with the issue.".

 One of the widely reported controversy took place in his government was the atomic proliferation scandal of Abdul Qadeer Khan.
 Aziz remains supportive towards Khan and efficiently took matters of Abdul Qadeer Khan in 2006 from President Musharraf.
 On 10 September 2006, Aziz sent flowers and personally visited Khan when he was hospitalised and on 12 October 2007, Musharraf made it clear to United States and rest of the world that Khan "won't be handed over" at given any circumstances.
 On a television speech, Aziz paid a huge tribute to Abdul Qadeer Khan and while commenting on last part of his speech, Aziz stressed it:

 The (meritorious) services of scientist Dr. Abdul Qadeer Khan are "unforgettable" for our beloved country, "Pakistan" ...